 Alicia has worked in public multidisciplinary clinics assessing and treating paediatric foot and lower leg conditions.
 Alicia is currently Head of Podiatry at Peninsula Health, Director at Kingston Foot Clinic and Children’s Podiatry.

-Alicia has a strong commitment to the podiatry profession, being a director on the APodA (Vic) board, past president of the APodA(Vic), past chair of the Victorian Paediatric Podiatry Special Interest group and was awarded the Jennifer O'Meara Award early in 2010.
-She is also a credentialed Paediatric Podiatrist as awarded by the Australian Podiatry Council.
-She is one of the five podiatrists in Australia who have achieved this.
+Alicia has a strong commitment to the podiatry profession.
+She was previously a director on the APodA (Vic) board, past president of the APodA(Vic), past chair of the Victorian Paediatric Podiatry Special Interest group and was awarded the Jennifer O'Meara Award early in 2010.
+She is also a credentialed Paediatric Podiatrist as awarded by the Australian Podiatry Association.
+She is one of the seven podiatrists in Australia who have achieved this.

-She is registered as an endorsed prescriber for scheduled medicines, completed Teacher on the Run training and supervised many podiatry students and mentored podiatrists in paediatric clinical practice.
+Alicia is an endorsed prescriber for scheduled medicines.
+She has Teacher on the Run training and supervised many podiatry students and mentored podiatrists in paediatric clinical practice.